roboncode/avocadojs/README.md

 ### Will Avocado eventually do everything Mongoose does?

 Nope.
 Avocado is meant to be agile.
 You need something, add it to your project.
-If you feel others my benefit from it, fork this repo and issue a pull requrest.
-I didn't want to over engineer / architect this library.
+If you feel others will benefit from something you have added, fork this repo and issue a pull requrest.
+I didn't want to over-engineer this library.
 This reduces bugs, support and limiting how it can be used.